justintoo/blog.justintoo.com/_posts/2017-02-15-personal-values-define-and-guide-you.md

 8. Passionate, humble, detail-attentive, compassionate, kind, supportive, brotherly, sharp (bright, intelligent, stylish), strong (in mind, in body, in spirit).
 9. Educational, uplifting, kind, sincerely a joy to be around, and best of all godly!and determined not to fail to teach us all to dream big #princecharming
 10. Mentor great role model to my son...
 Thank you so much and many blessings.

+# My Wife K.H.R.I.S.T.Y

+For fun, and out of curiosity, I did this exercise with my wife, Khristy.

+And first, we were simply brainstorming with no real sense of direction for an acronym.
+But as the first three words came out - "kind," "honest," "responsible" - it was clear what God had in store:

+1. **K**indness
+2. **H**onesty
+3. **R**esponsible
+4. **I**ncouraging
+5. **S**upportive
+6. **T**houghtful
+7. **Y**unique

+These 7 personal values and characteristics truly define my wife to her very core :)